Vigneshkumar212/Tempdrop/README.md

 ## The following steps will help you create a extension for this app
 - Step1 : Install and run this app (you will notice a new folder in the documents)
 - Step2 : Open the extensions folder under the folder that the app had created
+- Step3 : Create a folder with anyname
-- Step3 : Now create a file called `main.js` and write all your electron based code.
+- Step4 : Now create a file called `main.js` and write all your electron based code.
 This file will be executed in the `MAIN PROCESS` of the electron app, you can import any electron object here
 `NOTE: MAKE SURE TO USE __dirname WHEN REFERING TO A PATH IN YOUR EXTENSION `
 - Step4 : Create a file called `ext.json` and add the following keys and values
   1. `name` - app name (STRING)